anvetsu/reo/docs/tut.md

 ? qty:[3 5 3 2 4]
 ```

-**Note** You may separate each element in a list by commas but this is optional.
+**Note** You may separate each element in a vector by commas but this is optional.
 The comma separator is required while mixing positive and negative numbers.
 E.g: `[2, -1 3]`.
 If the
-comma separator is left out, the list returned will be `[1 3]` instead of the expected `[2 -1 3]`.
+comma separator is left out, the vector returned will be `[1 3]` instead of the expected `[2 -1 3]`.

-The total costs can be found by simply multiplying the two lists together:
+The total costs can be found by simply multiplying the two vectors together:

 ```rust
 ? cost: price * qty